oligonagon/oligonagon.github.io/docs/cs180proj3.md

 In this section, I used average faces I found on the Internet to morph myself (and others) into the opposite gender.
 I tried 3 different methods (in the same order as the images below): warping input face to average face's geometry, warping average face to input face's geometry, and computing a "mid-way face" between both faces.
 The first two methods only involve inverse warping, while the third method involves both inverse warping and cross-dissolving.

+Also, all of the correspondences were marked manually, so any artifacts may be due to human error.

 Me morphed to the average Chinese man:

 <section id="two">